 Subwoofer Setup and Calibration

 Setting up and calibrating your subwoofer correctly is crucial to achieving optimal audio performance in your home theater or audio system.
-In this section, we will discuss the key factors to consider when setting up and calibrating your subwoofer, including crossover frequency adjustment, phase alignment, subwoofer level matching, and the use of room correction software.
+In this section, we will discuss the key when setting up and calibrating your subwoofer, including crossover frequency adjustment, phase alignment, subwoofer level matching, and the use of room correction software.

 Crossover Frequency Adjustment